koskinac/NetworlkSimulation/README.md

 # NetworlkSimulation
-A network simulation of packet transmission in an optical network with multiple computers communicating with a central server.
+A network simulation of packets transmission in an optical network with multiple computers communicating with a central server.